WHAT IS A POEM?

 The following devices are organized into two sections.
 The first section, titled Sound Devices, deals with the following devices: alliteration, assonance, consonance, onomatopoeia, rhyme, and rhythm.

-Students will benefit from learning the definitions of each of these devices over time.
-While it is essential that they learn to recognize their use in the poetry of others and learn to appreciate the effects these devices can create, it is equally important that the students get a chance to have a go at creating their own examples of these devices in their own writing.
+Students will benefit from learning the definitions of each device over time.
+While it is essential that they learn to recognize their use in the poetry of others and appreciate the effects these devices can create, it is equally important that the students get a chance to have a go at creating their own examples of these devices in their own writing.

 Meaning: This device involves the repetition of the initial consonant sound of a series of words, often consecutively.
 Alliteration is most easily explained to students by looking at a few simple tongue twisters, such as Peter Piper or She Sells Seashells.